perwin/imfit/docs/imfit_tutorial.md

-image we used above was generated using the "config\_makeimage\_moffat_psf.dat" configuration file, which is included in the examples subdirectory (note that this file includes directives specifying the size of the output image).
+image we used above was generated using the "config\_makeimage\_moffat_psf.dat" configuration file, which is included in the examples subdirectory (note that this file includes directives specifying the size of the output image, so the `--refimage` option isn't necessary in this case).
 A model PSF image can be constructed using any combination of the image functions that imfit and makeimage know about -- Gaussian, Moffat, the *sum* of Gaussians and Moffats, etc.